-Elder law is a highly specialized and increasingly important area of the law defined by our client’s needs and not as much by a specific area of the law.
-We are often asked at what age someone should seek the advice of an elder care attorney.
+Elder law and estate planning is a highly specialized and increasingly important area of the law defined by our clients’ needs and not as much by a specific area of the law.
+We are often asked at what age someone should seek the advice of an elder care or estate planning attorney.
 Based on our experience it’s never too early to plan.

 Clients in their 30s, 40s and 50s need to consider long term planning to make sure they will have enough to live on when they retire.
 In addition, they should consider and understand long-term care insurance and what those policies cover and pay for.
 Clients in their 60s are considering and planning for retirement; and clients in their 70s, 80s and 90s are faced with decisions about long term care options which may include nursing home care or assisted living.

 Our goal with respect to elder law and estate planning is to help you to protect your assets against the high costs associated with getting older so you can enjoy the peace of mind that comes from knowing there is a plan in place for your future.

 Estate Planning is the process by which people develop plans that ensure the assets they have worked hard to accumulate are protected and distributed to those they choose.
 Estate planning is about the future of your families or loved ones.

 The attorneys at Novins, York & Jacobus have helped people plan their estates for more than 80 years.
 Our goal is to help people make and implement plans that carry out their wishes regarding their families and their property and limiting any future disputes.
 In so doing, we provide peace of mind and the comfort of knowing their assets will be preserved for the next generation.

 There are three (3) basic documents that are considered important:

 Composing a Last Will & Testament helps to ensure that you control how your estate is divided, designation of your Executor, Trustee and Guardian.
 An estate that is not covered by a will is called “intestate”, and your belongings will pass according to state law, not according to your wishes.